 The "Big House"

 Plantation mansions were called “Big Houses” referencing their relative difference in stature compared to the enslaved dwellings and other outbuildings that made up the sugar plantation complex.
 The ‘Big House’ at Oak Alley is no exception.
 Built with success, prestige and power in mind, the Oak Alley ‘Big House’ commands attention.
 Photographs are welcomed in the "Big House" but please, no flash.
 (Insider’s tip: if a person in your party is unable to climb stairs, be sure to let your tour guide know.
-The 2nd floor portion of the tour is available on Ipad for mobility-challenged guests) **Visit time: 35-40 minutes, depending on the number of guests.
+The 2nd floor portion of the tour is available on Ipad for mobility-challenged guests)

 The Sugarcane Exhibit & Theatre